BretStateham/FlySimExpress/Labs/flysimexpress-03.md

     ```bash
     az functionapp deployment source config-local-git -g flysimjqdgroup -n flysimjqdfunctions
     ```
-1. In the output from the prevoius statement, make sure to copy the **`"url"`** value for use in the next exercise:
+1. In the output from the previous statement, make sure to copy the **`"url"`** value for use in the next exercise:

     ```bash
     {